-China is the largest producer of rare earths by far, but what are the other top countries for rare earths production?
+China is the largest country for rare earth metal production by far, but what are the other top nations?
 Find out here.

-With that in mind, it’s worth being aware of which countries produce the most rare earths.
-Here’s a look at the eight countries that mined the most rare earths in 2017, as per the US Geological Survey.
+With that in mind, it’s worth being aware of rare earth metal production numbers.
+Here’s a look at the 10 countries that mined the most rare earths in 2018, as per the latest data from US Geological Survey.